steveeidemiller/sensor-ambient/README.md

 - VEML7700 I2C light sensor module: [Adafruit #4162](https://www.adafruit.com/product/4162)
 - BME280 module for collecting environmental data: [Adafruit #2652](https://www.adafruit.com/product/2652)
 - Two Stemma QT cables to connect the ESP32 to the VEML7700 and BME280 modules: [Adafruit #4399 or #4210](https://www.adafruit.com/product/4399)
-- LiPo battery with JST PH 2.0mm connector (WARNING: Be sure to check the battery connector polarity to ensure that it matches the ESP32 connector!)
+- LiPo battery with JST PH 2.0mm connector (WARNING: Many Amazon batteries do NOT have compatible polarity.
+Be sure to check the battery connector polarity to ensure that it matches the ESP32 connector!)
 - Two 1% precision metal film resistors for AC power sensing: 22k and 12k

 ## Implementation Overview